From preschool to high school the Montessori way

 Guides work with children as a group and one-on-one, but most of the interaction is among the children.
 In a Montessori school, teachers aren’t the only instructors.
 Older kids often help younger ones learn how to master new skills.
 That’s why each class has mixed ages.
-Casa classes are for children aged 3 to 6.
+Casa classes (a term often used in Montessori education, otherwise known as pre-school classes) are for children aged 3 to 6.

-With 9 schools across 8 locations on Hong Kong Island, The Woodland Group have been offering the HK community a choice of ‘traditional’ and Montessori teaching methods for over 39 years.
+With 9 schools across 8 locations on Hong Kong Island, The Woodland Group have been offering the HK community a choice of ‘traditional’ and Montessori teaching methods since 1978.
 Woodland Montessori Academy in Mid-Levels and Repulse Bay Montessori offer Montessori teaching methods that are fully approved.
-The schools have just recently been re-accredited for a further four years by the Montessori Evaluation & Accreditation Board.
+The schools were re-accredited for a further four years by the Montessori Evaluation & Accreditation Board.
 The schools are the only group of Pre-schools to be accredited in the Greater China region.

 Island Children’s Montessori, founded in 2010 has four campuses on Hong Kong Island offering Association Montessori Internationale (AMI) recognised programmes for children aged 18 months to six years, as well as playgroups for toddlers aged 16-36 months.
 Providing a skilled Montessori trained teaching team, children are encouraged to learn at their own pace and develop social skills, positive work habits, confidence and independence.

-Infinity Montessori School, located in Kowloon Tong provides trilingual Montessori programmes for children aged one to six years.
+Infinity Montessori School, located in Kowloon Tong provides trilingual Montessori programmes for children aged one to six years, as well as short courses for children aged six to twelve months.
 Affiliated with the Hong Kong Montessori Research and Development Association (HKMRDA), and Infinity Children’s World, there is a heavy emphasis placed on educating the parents on Montessori methodology in order for them to implement similar strategies at home.